Heroes of the Storm: Nexus Anomalies

 Nexus Anomalies were seasonal gameplay changes that directly affected all game modes in Heroes of the Storm.
 These events lasted for entire ranked seasons, allowing the developers time to receive feedback on them.
 Depending on this evaluation, some of the new game mechanics became permanent additions to the game, while others were discarded after some time.
 Experience Globes were the first Nexus Anomaly, being introduced in the Deathwing patch of December 2019.
 As a result of this Nexus Anomaly, players no longer receive experience from simply being near enemy minion deaths, but instead need to gather an Experience Globe dropped by dying Minions, similar to the Regeneration Globes already present in the game.
 Before the introduction of the Nexus Anomalies, major gameplay updates were typically announced once a year, toward the end of the year.
 The introduction of any new Nexus Anomalies was ended on December 1, 2020, with Blizzard promising to continue attempting to improve the game in other ways.

+2026 revival

+Blizzard announced at the September 2026 Blizzcon that they were reviving development of Heroes of the Storm, introducing its first new hero, Xal’atath, from World of Warcraft: Midnight.